-- 1. What would a typical day be like? - 2.
-How would you define success for someone in this role after three months/six months? - 3.
-What are the immediate priorities for someone coming into this role? - 4.
-Can you tell me about the team I will be working with? - 5.
+- 4. Can you tell me about the team I will be working with? - 5.
 Is there a training manual or any resource material that I could read before starting? - 6.
 What are the common characteristics of your most successful employees? - 7.
 What industry trends do you anticipate affecting this position in the next year? - 8.
 What additional courses or training do employees in this role tend to benefit from taking?

-- Avoid asking questions you can answer by consulting the company's website or the job posting - Research industry trends and company projects so you can ask about their impacts on your role - Prepare up to 10 questions, but expect to ask 3 or 4 of your most urgent questions
+- Avoid asking questions you can answer by consulting the company/organization website or the job posting. - Research industry trends and company/organization projects so you can ask about their impact on your role. - Prepare up to 3 or 4 questions to ask the interviewers.